 The results provide insights about how much you should pay for “quality,” and also regional branding value — which may come into play if you want to impress.
 For the business minded amongst us, this process shows how gathering and analyzing publicly available data can be used in R&D to understand purchase patterns in markets.
 This analysis also highlights a way to quantify brand value, and how well some regions and associations are doing in building brand in the food industry and luxury categories.

 Critic ratings would suggest that price does not define the value in flavor.
 The premium you would pay for a lower-rated Champagne over a similarly rated sparkler is larger than at the high end of the rating scale.
 The premium you would pay for Champagne decreases from ~4x to ~3.3x to ~ 2x at the 81–85, 86–90 and 91–95 rating levels respectively.
-Now how much is that brand value of giving a Champagne worth?
-Probably depends on the recipient and whether you’ll share it or not.
-There are also flavor profiles which are different by region which you should really take into account, because if you’re going to drink it — your preference matters over any brand.
+Now, how much is that brand value of giving a Champagne worth?
+It probably depends on the recipient and whether you’ll share it or not.
+There are also flavor profiles that are different by region which you should really take into account, because if you’re going to drink it — your preference matters over any brand.

 The good news is that you don’t have to spend at the top range of price to get a great bottle.
 There are great buys for less than $50 in both Champagne and other sparkling wines.
 The data shows that price does not always mean quality, but once you hit a certain price level within each category, you should expect at least a reasonably high-quality bottle.